-Contact Name and Details Director Tattersall of Finance and Resources Ilm@methodistchurch.org.uk Resolutions 20/1.
-20/2.
-20/3.
-The Conference adopts the Connexional Central Services Budget for 2021/2022.
-The Conference notes the impact of the 2021/22 budget on the subsequent two years, and recognises that work will commence this year to identify and propose areas of the budget to be reduced from 2022/23 in order to restore the Methodist Church Fund to its reserve level.
-The Conference approves the district allocations of the assessment to the Methodist Church Fund set out in the report.
+Contact Name and Mr Matt Tattersall - Director of Finance and Resources Details tattersallm@methodistchurch.org.uk Status of Paper Draft Action Required Decision Resolutions 48/1.
+The Council adopts the draft budget for 2021/22.
+48/2.
+The Council notes the impact of the 2021/22 budget on the subsequent two years.
+It recognises that work will commence this year to identify and propose areas of the budget to be reduced from 2022/23 in order to restore the Methodist Church Fund to its reserve level.
+48/3.
+The Council agrees that the remaining free reserve balance on the Epworth fund is used to contribute to the God For All Strategy.
+48/4.
+The Council approves the five year budget for the God For All strategy.
+48/5.
+The Council recommends to the Conference the district allocations of the assessment to the Methodist Church Fund (MCF) set out in the paper.